encord-team/encord-client-python/docs/source/tutorials/bitmasks.rst

 Bitmask annotations
 **********

-`Bitmask` is a type of annotation on the Encord platform.
-It allows to perform pixel-wise segmentation of an image, which is required when bounding boxes and polygons are not providing enough precision.
+A `Bitmask` is a type of annotation on the Encord platform that allows for pixel-wise segmentation of an image, which is required when bounding boxes and polygons are not providing enough precision.

 1. Downloading bitmask annotations from Encord